Pope orders inquiry into German church sex abuse scandal | DW | 28.05.2021

 "The Holy See's delegates will form a comprehensive picture of the complex pastoral situation in the Archbishopric and consider any possible failings by Cardinal Woelki and his excellency Stefan Hesse, the archbishop of Hamburg," he continued.
 Hesse was the former head of personnel in Cologne.

-The two inspectors that will head to Cologne next month include Bishop of Stockholm Anders Cardinal Arborelius and Bishop of Rotterdam Johannes van der Hende.
+The two inspectors heading to Cologne next month include Bishop of Stockholm Anders Cardinal Arborelius and Bishop of Rotterdam Johannes van der Hende.

 Woelki said in a statement that he is "glad the Pope wants to form his own picture of our own independent inquiry and its consequences."
 He said he "will support" the envoys in their work.